Welcome

 Dominant Allele

-The allele that is expressed when at least one copy is present.
+Expressed when at least one copy is present.
 Written uppercase (R).

 Recessive Allele

-The allele expressed only when both copies are present.
+Expressed only when both copies are present.
 Written lowercase (r).

 Homozygous

-Having two identical alleles for a trait (RR or rr).
+Two identical alleles (RR or rr).

 Heterozygous

-Having two different alleles for a trait (Rr).
+Two different alleles (Rr).

 Genotype